||Page last updated|

 Oops!
 In an earlier version of this web page, I referred to the Web Hosting provider as the "Internet Service Provider" or ISP.
 Sorry.
 The Internet Service Provider is the company that connects you or your customer to the internet, not the company that hosts your web site.
 (Although there is no reason that one company couldn't be both a hosting service and an ISP, the specialized web hosting companies provide extraordinary service and value.)
 At your home or office, you may select your ISP - perhaps through a DSL from your phone company or a cable modem from your TV company.
 In a hotel or Internet cafe, they select the ISP - you have no choice.
 But you have a separate decision about your web hosting provider

 There are two parts to a web site.
 First is a computer and communications always available to respond whenever someone wants to see something from your web site, and second is the information that is on the site.
 You could use your own computer to respond to customers, but it is far easier and cheaper to use a web hosting company.
-After trying several, I have been very pleased with IX.
-For $3.95 per month you get a domain registration (such as www.solowoodworker.com), a computer system that supports your web site, with ample communications connected to the web, plenty of storage space for the contents of your web site, and multiple email accounts.
-Please click here for more information about IX web hosting, and to give us credit for referring you if you later choose to sign up for their services.
+After trying several, I used IX for years, then switched to viviotech.net

 The domain is the name that must be unique in the world... in this site, it is SoloWoodworker.com .
 The www in the "address" says it is the web part of the domain, rather than the mail or other service.
 When you "register" the domain, you reserve the unique name.
 About the same time you provide an "IP Address" of the computer that will respond when someone goes to your domain.
-That IP address, 220.127.116.11 for this site, is like a telephone number - it is what a computer ultimately needs to know to get to your site.
+That IP address, at one time was 18.104.22.168 for this site, is like a telephone number - it is what a computer ultimately needs to know to get to your site.
 There are directories, like phone books, all over the world (called "Domain Name Servers" or DNS) to translate from the name to the current address.
 Everybody who uses the web specifies which DNS - which "phone book" they will use.
-Instead of saying http://www.solowoodworker.com/why/webtech.html to get to this page, you could have said http://18.104.22.168/why/webtech.html .
-The "webtech.html" is the file on the server (initially on my computer but ultimately copied to the web host's server) with the contents of this page, and the "why" is the subdirectory with that file.
+Instead of saying http://www.solowoodworker.com/why/webtech.html to get to this page, you could have (when that was the address) said http://22.214.171.124/why/webtech.html .
+The number identifies the server, "webtech.html" is the file on the server (initially on my computer but ultimately copied to the web host's server) with the contents of this page, and the "why" is the subdirectory on the server with that file.

 On most web sites, when you click a link to go to another page, the address, displayed by the browser near the top of the window, changes to point to a different file for each different page.
 In that case you - or your customer - can save the address and return directly to that page, an efficient technique that both customers and search engines like.
 (A programmer can write a program that automatically generates each page as requested, but extreme care is required to make all the information on your site accessible by search engines.)